SoloDB Documentation

 Relations Since v1.1

 SoloDB supports typed references between documents using DBRef<T> for single references and DBRefMany<T> for collections.
-References are stored as foreign keys in link tables and loaded automatically when querying.
+DBRef<T> references are serialized as the target id in the owner document and backed by a link table.
+DBRefMany<T> references are stored only in link tables.

 Relation writes participate in the same transaction model as document writes: root scopes use BEGIN IMMEDIATE, nested scopes use SAVEPOINT, and inner rollback does not abort the outer transaction.